NVILA: Efficient Frontier Visual Language Models

 \subsection{Robotic Navigation}

-NVILA can serve as a strong foundation for robotic agents in Vision-Language Navigation~\cite{krantz2020beyond} and empower real-time deployment on resource-constrained edge devices.
-At each time step $t$, the agent receives a language instruction and a video observation, plans the next action, and transitions to the next state $t+1$, where it receives a new observation.
-NVILA's efficient and flexible handling of multi-frame inputs enables seamless integration of historical and current observations into VLMs.
-The NaVILA framework~\cite{cheng2024navila} introduces a tailored navigation prompt and fine-tunes NVILA using navigation-specific SFT data curated from the simulator~\cite{anderson2018vision}.
-Quantitative results in Table~\ref{tab:action:navila} show that NVILA's straightforward design achieves state-of-the-art results on VLN-CE.
-Visual results of real-time deployment of the navigation model based on NVILA-8B on a single laptop GPU for navigation tasks are presented in Fig.~\ref{fig:navila}.
-The entire system can operate seamlessly with an end-to-end (camera$\rightarrow$GPU$\rightarrow$action) pipeline running at 1Hz.
+NVILA can serve as a strong foundation for robotic agents in Vision-Language Navigation~\cite{krantz2020beyond} and supports real-time deployment on resource-constrained edge devices.
+At each time step $t$, the agent receives a language instruction and a video observation, plans the next action, and transitions to the next state $t{+}1$, where it receives a new observation.
+NVILA's efficient and flexible handling of multi-frame inputs enables seamless integration of historical and current observations.
+The NaVILA framework~\cite{cheng2024navila} introduces a tailored navigation prompt and fine-tunes NVILA using navigation-specific SFT data curated from a simulator~\cite{anderson2018vision}.
+As shown in \tab{tab:action:navila}, NVILA's straightforward design achieves competitive results on VLN-CE.
+Real-world deployment results are shown in \fig{fig:navila}: the full camera$\rightarrow$GPU$\rightarrow$action pipeline runs at 1\,Hz.